manasbir/sqrt-optimizooooooor/README.md

 there are no new notes >:(

-- figure out how the solmate implementation works
+- figure out how the solmate implementation works (i understand now!)

-- if my method requires one less iteration
+- if my method requires one less iteration (it doesnt)

-- figure out what quadratically convergent really means, like what is the worst case scenario with enough accuracy and can we prove it mathematically
+- figure out what quadratically convergent really means, like what is the worst case scenario with enough accuracy and can we prove it mathematically (i did it!)

 -  ``z := sub(z, lt(div(x, z), z))`` is such a banger line of code